contagon/handbook/handbook/22-providing-for-temporal-needs.md

 ### 22.2.3 Service

 Members seek to serve others as the Savior did (see [John 13:35]).
-They strive to become aware of each other’s strengths and needs.
-They minister to one another with love and understanding.

 Service can be coordinated in the ward, stake, or community.
 Where [JustServe.org] is available, members and others can use it to identify service opportunities in the community.
-Members and others can also provide disaster relief or community service through Church-sponsored projects.

 ### 22.2.4 Humanitarian Aid

 The Church provides humanitarian aid throughout the world.
-It does this both directly and through collaboration with other relief organizations.
-Aid is given without regard to race, religion, or nationality.

-[[AO]] Members and others who wish to support these efforts may donate to Church humanitarian aid.
-Members may give their donation and a completed Tithing and Other Offerings form to the bishop or one of his counselors.
-In some areas, they can also make their [donation online].
+It does this both directly and through collaboration with other relief organizations. [[AO]] Members and others who wish to support these efforts may donate to Church humanitarian aid.

 ---